Harper's Bazaar: Under Anthony Mazzola (1972–1992)

 Nonnie Moore was hired as fashion editor in 1980, having served in the same post at Mademoiselle.
-The New York Times noticed the changes she made at Harper's Bazaar, highlighting how the magazine had been "looking a little dowdy", but that Moore had "noticeably sharpened the magazine's fashion point of view" by showing "brighter, younger and more stylish", complimenting her use of "young and exciting fashion photographers", such as Oliviero Toscani.
+The New York Times noticed the changes she made at Harper's Bazaar, highlighting how the magazine had been "looking a little dowdy" but that Moore had "noticeably sharpened the magazine's fashion [perspective]" by showing "brighter, younger, and more stylish" looks, complimenting her use of "young and exciting fashion photographers," such as Oliviero Toscani.

 Era of elegance (1992–2001)

-Liz Tilberis was appointed editor-in-chief in 1992, she was previously the editor-in-chief of British Vogue, replacing Anna Wintour in 1987.
+Liz Tilberis was appointed editor-in-chief in 1992; she was previously the editor-in-chief of British Vogue, replacing Anna Wintour in 1987.

+Under Samira Nasr (2020–present)

+In December 2025, Harper's Bazaar's parent company, Hearst Magazines, announced a company-wide ban on the promotion of fur in all its editorial content and advertising.
+This policy applies to Harper's Bazaar and its international editions, aligning with a growing industry shift toward sustainability and animal welfare.

 Harper's Bazaar worldwide

-Harper's Bazaar has 31 editions worldwide.